ifrotz/iosfrotz/FrotzSupport.md

 This page contains frequently asked questions and miscellaneous help about using Frotz for the iPhone, iPad, and iPod Touch.

+**Update 09/07/2020**

+**Frotz 1.8.6** is now available, with the following changes:
+  * Fix crash on iPad when trying to restart story from Story Details view.<
+  * Fix hang which can occur when scrolling in Frotz Settings.

 **Update 09/03/2020**

 **Frotz 1.8.5** is now available, with the following changes: